 The RHSV also runs a bookshop in which societies, historians and other authors can sell their publications.

-Every year in the last week of October, the RHSV runs History Week.
-Societies affiliated with the RHSV have the opportunity to participate in History Week by adding their events to the History Week website.
-All History Week events are promoted by the RHSV.
+Every year October is History Month, the RHSV runs History Month.
+Societies affiliated with the RHSV have the opportunity to participate in History Month by adding their events to the History Month website.
+All History Month events are promoted by the RHSV.

 Guide to Managing Historical Societies